reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

   (A. Nelsen volunteered for this)

-# Steep vs. flat hierarchical structure
+# Steep vs. flat hierarchical structure (#steep-vs-flat-hirarchical-structure)

 There are various ways to represent physical quantities and related parameters.
 As an example the wavelength of the incident radiation was discussed.